 Professional Interests and Research

 My primary area of interest is school law.
 I have researched, written, and presented on the topic for more than thirty years including co-authoring The Legal Handbook for Virginia School Administrators (Omni Publishers).
 However, I have a much broader interest in improving schools and student achievement.
 As a result, I have been a primary presenter in Virginia around Breaking Ranks and Breaking Ranks in the Middle, both initiatives of the National Association of Secondary Schools Principals (NASSP).

-For the past three years, I have worked closely with the Virginia Foundation for Educational Leadership (VFEL), VASSP's umbrella organization, the Virginia Department of Education, and the Center on Innovation and Improvement in the delivery of the Virginia Model for School Improvement, an initiative designed to help individual schools that are in school improvement.
-This effort has included presentations at summer institutes and monthly webinars.
+For the past five years, I have worked closely with the Virginia Foundation for Educational Leadership (VFEL), VASSP's umbrella organization, the Virginia Department of Education, and the Center on Innovation and Improvement in the delivery of the Virginia Model for School Improvement, an initiative designed to help individual schools that are in school improvement.
+This effort has included presentations at summer institutes and webinars.

 Classes Taught at Lynchburg College

 - Legal and Ethical Issues